 Travel to the Cafés, Bistros, and Brasseries of Paris

-Imagine playful drawing of all the best eateries in Paris gathered in one place.
+Imagine playful drawings of all the best eateries in Paris gathered in one place.
 Well, that's this book!

 Over the course of two visits in 2019, Donohue (a former New Yorker editor) sketched the restaurants of Paris—famous mainstays like Le Grand Véfour, impossible-to-get-a-seat spots like Abri, and relative unknowns like Quinson.
 Peppered throughout are little stories from travelers, chefs, and cultural luminaries on their favorite spots.

-Given that Paris has been off-limits for Americans for more than a year, the real joy of the book are his drawing which bring these places back to life.
+Given that Paris has been off-limits for Americans for more than a year, the real joys of the book are his drawing, which bring these places back to life.
 We just hope they're all still there when we get back!